noccy80/php-pluggable/README.md

 Pluggable provides plugin-support with a lot of nifty features such as:

- * Multiple plugin paths - allows you to include default plugins in your phar executable while still making it possible for the user to add custom plugins.
+ * Multiple plugin paths - allows you to include default plugins with your project while allowing plugins to be read from one or more additional locations.
-   *NOTE: Plugin enumeration currently fails in phar executables*
- * Plugins in directories or phar archives - develop plugins live in the filesystem, and distribute the sourcecode *or* a compressed ready-to-use plugin archive.
  * Symfony2 ready - Pluggable makes use of the Symfony2 event dispatcher to
    notify and interact with the plugins.
 A service container can be passed to the plugins if they implement the `ContainerAwareInterface` interface.
 The configuration parser is using Symfony2 yaml.

+## Roadmap

+ * The `Scanner` and `Loader` namespaces will mvoe to the root `Pluggable` namespace.
+ * Tests need implementing.

 ## Terminology